kobe1104/Corgi-gram/README.md

   Choose a TAG for your photo!
 Photos with tags have higher exposure in the feed.
 It also helps to make the photos more descriptive!!

-### Search Posts by Tags!

-  Have a specific topic of photos that you want to see?
-Enter the tags and get all the related photos!